Kontur-Mobile/VisualFSM/README.md

 ### Managing asynchronous operations

-Every async action can be represented by separate states, because of this we can have a common set of states that are lining up to a directed graph.
+Every async work can be represented by separate states, because of this we can have a common set of states that are lining up to a directed graph.

-An AsyncWorker object allows you to simplify the processing of states with asynchronous work.
+An AsyncWorker allows you to simplify the processing of states with asynchronous work.

 ## Structure of VisualFSM